sivicencio/weather-forecast/README.md

 Both of these actions are run when opening a PR (and also when adding new commits to that PR), and are configured as required status checks for merging.
 This means that a PR cannot be merged if the status checks do not pass.
 This allows us to have a safer codebase, because we can be sure that at least the existing testing suite and the code quality requirements are met.

 ### Deployment

+As mentioned in the [First ideas](#first-ideas) section, the application is configured to be deployed using Netlify.
+A deployment is triggered whenever a Pull Request (PR) is merged into the `main` branch, so that way an up-to-date version of the application is immediately available as a demo.

+This behavior makes an important assumption: **the `main` branch has to be stable**.
+In this case, we can be pretty sure that it's likely to be stable, because of the CI configuration in place, which runs the code quality and testing Github Actions.
+No code will make it to the `main` branch if these status checks do not pass.

+The **demo of the application** deployed in Netlify [can be found here](https://condescending-jepsen-b6607a.netlify.app/).
+Consider that the Proxy API used by the SPA is hosted in Heroku as part of a free plan, so if not used for some time, the process hosting the API is asleep and takes some seconds to wake up.
+This translates to a longer period with a loading spinner displayed in the SPA.
+Be patient if that happens to you, please.
+The results will arrive eventually.
 ### Considerations and decisions

+Besides the decisions mentioned in the [First ideas](#first-ideas) section, the following considerations and decisions were made when doing this challenge:

+1. The Figma prototype was considered as a source of truth.
+This means that it was implemented as similar as possible, not including more features that what could be seen there
+2. The only feature extracted from the Figma prototype that has me as the author, is the responsive layout for smaller screen sizes
+3. The spacing and sizes were taken as a reference, trying to be as close as possible to the Figma prototype.
+However, since a responsive layout was implemented, at the end the implementation is based on proportions rather than fixed values.
+These proportions produce a similar result to the one in the prototype, but not the same
+4. The OpenWeatherApi includes more than just a "Clear" and "Clouds" forecasts, however, only icons for that pair of forecast were provided for this challenge.
+For this reason, an icon with a cloud was used (thanks to Font Awesome) for any other type of forecast ("Rain", for example)

 ## Future work

+- **Provide a search input for locations** (or a select with a number of pre-defined locations).
+Right now the application only shows the forecast for Munich.
+The Redux store currently includes a state for the location, which is used to perform the API request, so only the "mutation" part would need to be implemented
+- **Add a visual cue indicating that a horizontal scroll is available**.
+It could be a pair of arrows almost transparent of disappearing after a few seconds.
+Currently the implementation shows in several screen sizes a fragment of an incomplete forecast item, as a hint that the user can actually scroll
+- **Add icons suitable for different types of forecast**.
+Currently a cloud icon is used for any forecast different than "Clear" or "Clouds"
+- **Add a code coverage tool for the testing process**.
+Even though the current test suite is simple, it would be better to have metrics about the coverage